ZafreenJagir/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-Fundamental arithmetic and logical operations using 8086
+# EXPERIMENT--01-ALP for Fundamental arithmetic and logical operations using 8086
 Name : Zafreen J
 Roll no : 212223040252